oxipay/posdocs/docs/api/process_sales_adjustment.md

 * All required fields must be populated and all fields will still be validated.
 Missing required fields or invalid data will result in an validation error
 * To generate the signature, use a device-signing-key of "1234567890"
-* Any request parameter combination not explicitly listed above will result in an internal server error